Dennis the Wild Bull

-Dennis the Wild Bull is a children's book co-written by NBA Hall of Famer Dennis Rodman and Dustin Warburton and illustrated by Dan Monroe.
+Dennis the Wild Bull is a children's book co-written by Dennis Rodman and Dustin Warburton and illustrated by Dan Monroe.
 It is written in rhyme with many color illustrations.

 Plot

 The story is about a bull named Dennis who is captured for the rodeo, but escapes back into the wild.
 He befriends a couple of other bulls at the rodeo, a Mexican and a White, and takes them with him when he returns to his family.
 Rodman described the book as showing that it is "OK to be different".

 Reception

-Dennis the Wild Bull was the most anticipated children's book of 2012.
-It was featured on the Tonight Show with Jay Leno and the Late Night with Jimmy Fallon.
+Dennis the Wild Bull was featured on the Tonight Show with Jay Leno and the Late Night with Jimmy Fallon.